 Overall, the ECS seems to help us maintain homeostasis: the natural cycles of waking, sleeping, eating, and maintaining body temperature and other key functions.
 In other words, it helps keep us in balance.

-That includes mental balance: activating the ECS receptors appears to induce calm, which is why people have used cannabis for thousands of years as a way to mellow out.
+That includes mental balance.
+Activating the ECS receptors appears to induce calm, which is why people have used cannabis for thousands of years as a way to mellow out.
 CBD plays a role in that phenomenon, even though it doesn’t get you stoned.

-Should I Try CBD for My Anxiety?
+Can I Take CBD for Stress and Anxiety?

 That depends on what you mean by “anxiety.”
 If you just mean it as a synonym for everyday stress — the anxiety you feel making a presentation at work, sending the kids away overnight, or going on a first date — then CBD can help you maintain your calm.